-5 Ways Mary Kate & Ashley Olsen Have Celebrated Their Past Birthdays
+5 Ways Mary-Kate & Ashley Olsen Have Celebrated Their Past Birthdays

 Olsen Olympics

-In 2015, Mary-Kate and Ashley Olsen twins threw an Olympic-themed bash to in the Hamptons to celebrate their 29th birthdays.
-The “Olsen Olympics” featured two teams—the blue Team Ashley and the red Team Mary-Kate—competing in a series of outdoor games which included obstacle courses, a dunk tank, and a maze with tires and cones, according to People.
+In 2015, Mary-Kate and Ashley Olsen twins threw an Olympic-themed bash in the Hamptons to celebrate their 29th birthday.
+The “Olsen Olympics” featured two teams—the blue Team Ashley and the red Team Mary-Kate—competing in a series of outdoor games which included obstacle courses, a dunk tank and a maze with tires and cones, according to People.
 Team Ashley beat out Team Mary-Kate in the competition, and they celebrated the win with fireworks.

 Private Party

 Thanks to their extended stint on Full House, Mary-Kate and Ashley Olsen had double the birthday celebrations.
-Throughout the series’ eight-season run, the twins’ character, Michelle Tanner, had several memorable birthday bashes—-like the ill-fated circus party when she turned three, and that Flintstones-themed fifth birthday, when the birth of Uncle Jesse’s twins stole the spotlight from of Michelle’s big day.
+Throughout the series’ eight-season run, the twins’ character, Michelle Tanner, had several memorable birthday bashes—-like the ill-fated circus party when she turned 3, and that Flintstones-themed 5th birthday, when the birth of Uncle Jesse’s twins stole the spotlight on Michelle’s big day.
 Of course, the ultimate Michelle birthday moment came when she didn’t want her birthday to end.
 After her doting dad and uncles tucked her in, Michelle crawled out of bed, whipped out a huge hidden piece of cake, and sang an encore of “Happy birthday” to herself.
 It’s impossible to tell if this is Mary-Kate or Ashley in the clip below, but either way, it was another sweet birthday for the Olsen twins.